 To ship samples for centralised processing and sequencing, please prepare following these instructions.

 Make sure all samples and all falcon tubes are properly labelled with the following information.
-Please use a printed label and NOT handwriting on the falcon tube (see Fig. 7), as that can be removed in time:
+Please use a printed label and NOT handwriting on the falcon tube (see Fig. 7), as that can be removed in time.
+Also, place the label on the OUTSIDE of the tube (don’t put it inside!) and cover it with plastic tape.